The Principle Of PLDD

 In the procedure of percutaneous laser disc decompression, laser energy is transmitted through a thin optical fiber into the disc.

 The aim of PLDD is to vaporize a small portion of the inner core.
-The ablation of a relatively small volume of the inner core results in an important reduction of intra-discal pressure, thus inducing reduction of disc herniation.
+The ablation of a relatively small volume of the inner core results in an important reduction of intra-discal pressure, thus inducing a reduction of disc herniation.

 PLDD is the minimally-invasive medical procedure developed by Dr. Daniel S.J.
 Choy in 1986 that uses a laser beam to treat back and neck pain caused by a herniated disc.

 The PLDD treatment is performed on an outpatient basis using only local anesthesia.
-During the procedure, a thin needle is inserted into the herniated disc under x-ray or CT guidance.
+During the procedure, a thin needle is inserted into the herniated disc under X-ray or CT guidance.
 An optical fiber is inserted through the needle and laser energy is sent through the fiber, vaporizing a tiny portion of the disc nucleus.
 This creates a partial vacuum which draws the herniation away from the nerve root, thereby relieving the pain.
 The effect usually is immediate.

 Advantages Of PLDD Laser Treatment

-- It’s minimally invasive, hospitalization is unnecessary, patients get off the table with just a small adhesive bandage and return home for 24 hours of bed rest.
+- It’s minimally invasive, hospitalization is unnecessary, and patients get off the table with just a small adhesive bandage and return home for 24 hours of bed rest.
 Then patients begin progressive ambulation, walking up to a mile.
 Most return to work in four to five days.

 - Highly effective if correctly prescribed